This page is a living technical record of skills, tools, and engineering practices demonstrated in this project.

 • Primary Implementation Language: TypeScript

-• Documentation approach: Source-linked evidence + generated API docs
+• Documentation Pattern: Source-linked evidence with generated API docs via TypeDoc

 Skills and Tooling Inventory